 My experience shows that most of the Trust’s critics completely miss the point: the Trust’s problem is that it’s modernised too little, not too much.
 The Trust has become too big, centralised and arrogant: it’s simultaneously a visitor attraction operator, membership club, conservator, landowner, holiday lettings company, retailer, and pressure group.
 Paradoxically, its extraordinary breadth has stopped it from innovating.
 All at once it’s smug, patronising, and unbearably twee.

-Its last two director-generals may have been women, but at heart the trust is still an old boys’ network overseen by control freaks.
-To be fair, the Trust’s notorious proxy voting rules – whereby the chairman could cast hundreds of thousands of votes on behalf of members who hadn’t bothered to fill in their ballot papers at the AGM –were adjusted after rows about foxhunting in the 1990s.
-But a mysterious “nominations committee” still advises members on who should be elected to the Trust’ council each year.
+Its last two director-generals may have been women, but at heart the Trust is still an old boys’ network overseen by control freaks.
+To be fair, the Trust’s notorious proxy voting rules – whereby the chairman could cast hundreds of thousands of votes on behalf of members who hadn’t bothered to fill in their ballot papers at the AGM – were adjusted after rows about foxhunting in the 1990s.
+But a mysterious “nominations committee” still advises members on who should be elected to the Trust’s council each year.
 In turn the council tries to tell members which resolutions to support and which to vote down.
 Even if they are carried, “the outcome is not binding and the National Trust Board of Trustees will usually discuss and reflect on the outcome of a carried members’ resolution,” says the Trust: members should know their place.

 Rather than really grapple with the issues of climate change and transport infrastructure the Trust just ponders the symptoms: which part of the fence to sit on over HS2, whether to allow an eighteenth century temple to fall over an eroding cliff in County Derry or not, and whether the new A303 tunnel will harm the setting of Stonehenge, or preserve it.